m&a community logo

 • Less strict due diligence

-While a traditional IPO requires conducting extensive due diligence, the SPAC process is less strict.
-Yet, poorly conducted due diligence in the conditions of a reduced timeframe may lead to incorrectly valued business or even lawsuits
+While a traditional IPO requires conducting extensive due diligence, the SPAC merger process is less strict.
+Yet poorly conducted due diligence in the conditions of a reduced timeframe may lead to incorrectly valued business or even lawsuits.

 That’s why private companies should be cautious when going public through SPACs.
 Here’s what Dean Bell, a deal advisory leader at KPMG US, had to say on this subject: